diaorui/peek-deck/ai.md

 *Z.ai*

-GLM-4.6V-Flash is a lightweight multimodal model for image-text-to-text tasks, featuring native function calling for vision-driven tool use and interleaved image-text generation.
-It excels at multimodal document understanding and frontend replication, optimized for low-latency applications.
+GLM-4.6V-Flash is a lightweight multimodal model for image-text-to-text tasks, featuring native function calling for vision-driven tool use and interleaved content generation.
+It excels at multimodal document understanding, frontend replication, and low-latency applications.

 `image-text-to-text` `10.3B`

-⬇️ 18,587 • ❤️ 346 • 2d ago
+⬇️ 18,587 • ❤️ 347 • 2d ago

 ---